LouisClaffey/christmas-exam-software-development/README.md

 A chirstmas software-development exam, written in java developed in netbeans.

 Students had 48 hours to complete the following tasks.
 I recieved 95% for my efforts.
-Copy and paste code into java files in an IDE project, or download files and run on textpad.
+Copy and paste code into java files in an IDE project, or download files, compile and run on textpad.

 ------------------------------------------Question 1--------------------------------------------------